Garlic Rust Fungus

 They are located in British Columbia (middle of the province at the US border in a town appropriately named Midway), and sell organic garlic seed in Canada and the US.
 They start taking orders July 2nd on a first come, first serve basis for delivery in September.
 Get your order in now!

-1. Mark Said,
+1. Mark

 How did your remedies work out?
 I had a similar infestation in my garlic this past year.
 I ended up just pulling all of it, but I was thinking of trying again this season.
 Maybe if I treat with the spray you mention, before I see any infestation, maybe I can prevent it?

-2. liz gaige Said,
+2. liz gaige Post author

 I hope you didn’t toss the garlic bulbs when you pulled them!
 From what I’ve read and the few stalks I’ve pulled so far, garlic rust does not harm the bulbs.
 Other people in my community garden have also harvested their bulbs unharmed.